What’s in the proposed deal that could end the US-Iran conflict?

 (CNN) — Iran and the United States have signaled they are closing in on an agreement to turn the existing ceasefire that ended weeks of conflict into a more long-lasting settlement.

-Both sides are talking of a “memorandum of understanding” that will set out a roadmap for resolving all outstanding issues, although a deal is not expected to be reached today.
+Both sides are talking of a “memorandum of understanding” that will set out a roadmap for resolving all outstanding issues, although a deal is still a “work in progress,” according to US Secretary of State Macro Rubio.

+“We’re either going to have a good agreement or we’re going to have to deal with it another way,” Rubio said during a visit to India on Monday.

 But what is in that memorandum remains unclear.

-The central premise of this approach is that the memo, once signed, would stop the fighting, which would be welcome news to both sides, with US President Donald Trump facing midterms later this year and Iran’s economy in crisis.
+The central premise of this approach is that the memo, once signed, would stop the fighting, which would be welcome news to both sides, with US President Donald Trump facing midterm elections later this year amid sharply higher gasoline prices and Iran’s economy in crisis.

-Recent versions of the memorandum of understanding that Trump appears close to finalizing would also see the gradual reopening of the Strait of Hormuz and ending the US blockade of Iranian ports, according to a person familiar with the matter.
-A countdown would then begin to iron out other sticking points such as Iran’s nuclear program.
+The agreement would then see the gradual reopening of the Strait of Hormuz, and set off a 60-day process for tackling other issues, chief among them Iran’s nuclear program.

+Rubio said there was “a pretty solid thing on the table” in terms of opening up the strait and in Iran entering into “a real significant time limited negotiation on nuclear matters.”

 A senior administration official told CNN on Sunday that the framework agreement gives the parties “60 days to reach final deal points.”